lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 ## To create a personal data UI bookmark, go through Steps #2-4.
 We will show you the steps but you already have a prepped data UI bookmark for today's session.

 ### 2. Selecting & Viewing your Team Data.
-- You will select your clinics using the columns present to make up your localized team-level data.
+- Select your clinics using the columns to make up your localized team-level data.
 - You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is Inactive columns.
    - *Note:* Leaving the "Is Inactive" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
-If you do not wish for inactive clinics to be pulled, under the "Is Inactive" column, check "No" and click the yellow "Apply" button.
+If you do not want inactive clinics to be pulled, under the "Is Inactive" column, check "No" and click the yellow "Apply" button.

 - **Prior to today's session, __________________ \[Team Lead's name\] worked with us to build an initial team dataset.
 - **__________________ [Team Lead's name], which column did we find most helpful for creating this team's dataset?**
 - **Are there any adjustments that the team would make to the clinic selection criteria?
 For example, should we include trainees?
 Other considerations that seem important?**

 -  After making all your selections in a column, click the yellow "Apply" button.
--  Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls your Patient Level Data; this will pull all clinics used in the last two years.
+-  Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls your Patient Level Data; This will pull all clinics used in the last two years.
    - **Note**: The filters in the light blue and dark blue columns *only* apply to the green Clinics column.
 You MUST make selections and click "Apply" in the "Select Clinics to Generate Report Data" column to generate your data.
 (By default, the data and viz tabs is to show all the data for all sta3ns and clinics.)

 **Tips & Tricks**